 Conservation status Not evaluated (NE)

-Native to mountains of Honshu, Shikoku, and Kyusu in Japan, where it is scattered in temperate forests and rarely a dominant species, unlike F. crenata which is an important forest tree (Ohwi 1965).
-Writing before its introduction to Britain, Elwes & Henry (1906) commented that the two occurred toegther in the wild (F. japonica from lower elevations) but that in several respects they were quite different trees.
+Native to mountains of Honshu, Shikoku and Kyusu in Japan, where it is scattered in temperate forests and rarely a dominant species, unlike F. crenata, which is an important forest tree (Ohwi 1965).
+Writing before its introduction to Britain, Elwes and Henry (1906) commented that the two occurred together in the wild (F. japonica from lower elevations) but that in several respects they were quite different trees.
 Sargent likened it to F. engleriana of China and there are similarities in foliage, notably the glaucous underside to the leaves and both have a propensity to be multi-stemmed, however as he went on to observe, the fruits are quite different (Sargent 1917).

-In mainland Europe it is cultivated in major collections, such as at Arboretum Wespelaar (Arboretum Wespelaar 2019) and at Hørsholm in Denmark.
-There are few notable examples in the UK.
+In mainland Europe, it is cultivated in major collections such as at Arboretum Wespelaar (Arboretum Wespelaar 2019) and at Hørsholm in Denmark.
+A tree at the Gothenburg Botanic Garden, Sweden (accession 1957-3802) was c.
+12 m tall, 0.3 m dbh and fruiting heavily in 2019 (pers. obs.).
+There are few notable examples in the United Kingdom.
 One tree of 12 m (in 2017) grows in the Sir Harold Hillier Gardens, Hampshire, and another the same size (planted in 1987, measured in 2014) grows at Westonbirt.
-A 10 m tree grows in Viscount Devonport’s collection at Peasmarsh Place, Sussex, and in 2018 was 10 m x 0.22 m aged 20 years.
-(Tree Register 2019).
-F. japonica was collected in 2005 under BBJMT 296 and this material is growing at RBG Edinburgh and at Dawyck in Scotland.
-In both cases the young trees are now growing well after an initial period of ‘settling in’ and are 4.1 m and 1.6 m respectively (H. Thomson & M. McKenzie pers. comms.
+A 10 m tree grows in Viscount Devonport’s collection at Peasmarsh Place, Sussex, and in 2018 was 10 m x 0.22 m aged 20 years (Tree Register 2019).
+F. japonica was collected in 2005 under BBJMT 296 and this material is growing at Royal Botanic Garden Edinburgh and at Dawyck in Scotland.
+In both cases the young trees are now growing well after an initial period of ‘settling in’ and are 4.1 m and 1.6 m respectively (H. Thomson & M. McKenzie, pers. comms.
 2019).
 At this albeit early stage they are making beautiful trees, with fine, delicate foliage of the most vibrant green when the leaves first emerge (pers. obs.).